 Career Record: 250-128 (12 Seasons)

 Assistant Varsity Coach

-Coach Sadler is entering his first season at THS and will serve as the Director of Player Development.
+Coach Sadler is entering his second season at THS and will serve as the Head Freshmen Coach.
 He is a native of Birmingham having played at and graduated from Tarrant High School in 2015.
 After high school, he played collegiately at Gadsden State Community College for two years before transferring to UAB.
 While at UAB, he assisted the program as a practice player and team manager.
 Coach graduated in May of 2020 with a degree in Sports Communications.